Mitigating Heterogeneous Token Overfitting in LLM Knowledge Editing: Implementation Details

 \subsection{MQuAKE Experiment Details}

-MQuAKE benchmark follows a different evaluation pipeline for 1-Hop and 2-Hop reasoning questions \citep{zhong2023mquake,wang2024deepedit} that checks the existence of ground truth answer in LLM's generation.
+MQuAKE benchmark follows a different evaluation pipeline for Single-Hop and Multi-Hop reasoning questions \citep{zhong2023mquake,wang2024deepedit} that checks the existence of ground truth answer in LLM's generation.
 Our evaluation rubric followed \citet{zhong2023mquake}.
 We noted that the reliability of evaluation results heavily relies on the use of a good prompt, our prompts are given below.